jywu20/Notes/Computer Science/Logic and PLT/Isabelle.md

 This means HOL is not an ideal foundation of mathematics pertaining to logicism a la Russell, as it contains *substantial* axioms, namely Infinity and Choice and is not pure logic.

+Note: to ensure that Choice can be implemented simply as `SOME t`, we typically demand all types in HOL to be non-empty.
+This does not hinder our attempt to construct a model of MAC in a model of HOL, as what is conceived as an empty set in the model of MAC is the equivalence class of a predicate that always returns `false`.

 ## Why MAC, then?